- Arizona State University, Carey School of Business

 Q: Will this impact registration for the ROMBA Conference?

-Any LGBT MBA club that participates in Affiliates of ROMBA will receive a unique registration code that its club leadership should give to its members so they can register for the Reaching Out LGBT MBA Conference.
-If for whatever reason a school's club is not a member of Affiliates of ROMBA they will be asked to submit a short application in order to register for the conference.
+Any LGBTQ MBA club that participates in Affiliates of ROMBA will receive a unique registration code that its club leadership should give to its members so they can register for the Reaching Out LGBTQ MBA Conference.
+If for whatever reason a school's club is not a member of Affiliates of ROMBA, they will be asked to submit a short application in order to register for the conference.

-In the event that a student at a school that participates in Affiliates at ROMBA does not know who his/her LGBT club leader is, Reaching Out MBA will connect the inquiring student to his/her club leaders.
-Our hope is that this allows you to get to know your own LGBT student communities even more than you already do!
+In the event that a student at a school that participates in Affiliates at ROMBA does not know who their LGBTQ club leader is, Reaching Out MBA will connect the inquiring student to their club leaders.
+Our hope is that this allows you to get to know your own LGBTQ student communities even more than you already do!

 Q: Are straight allies still allowed to attend Reaching Out MBA events?

-Reaching Out MBA has and will always continue to recognize the important role of active allies to the LGBT community.
-We welcome allies who are active members of any club participating in Affiliates of ROMBA to attend our events with the hope that these individuals help us continue to advocate for the LGBT community.
+Reaching Out MBA has and will always continue to recognize the important role of active allies to the LGBTQ community.
+We welcome allies who are active members of any club participating in Affiliates of ROMBA to attend our events with the hope that these individuals help us continue to advocate for the LGBTQ community.

 Q: What does it cost or what does my club have to do?